Molenbeek-Saint-Jean Municipal Hall

 The Municipal Hall (Hôtel communal; Gemeentehuis) of Molenbeek-Saint-Jean is the municipal hall building and the seat of that municipality of Brussels, Belgium.
 Designed by the architect Jean-Baptiste Janssens in an eclectic style of Greco-Roman and Renaissance inspiration and completed in 1889, it is located at 20, rue du Comte de Flandre/Graaf van Vlaanderenstraat.
-This site is served by Comte de Flandre/Graaf van Vlaanderen metro station on line 5 of the Brussels Metro.

 History

 Prado building

 In the 19th century, the Municipal Hall of Molenbeek-Saint-Jean was located in a house at 23, chaussée de Merchtem/Merchtemsesteenweg, on the site of the current Bonnevie Park.
 As the population grew, the municipal authorities started looking for a larger building.
 After a failed plan from 1847 by the architect Frédéric Van der Rit, which involved relocating the Municipal Hall to the Chaussée de Ninove/Ninoofsesteenweg, on the Place de la Duchesse de Brabant/Hertogin van Brabantplein, it was decided to move the premises to the former Prado theatre, on the site of the current Municipal Hall.